 Once we got the adjustable bed system for our Sprinter dialed in, we had to find a place to store our clothes, games, toys, and baby gear, and keep everything from flying around while driving.
 With so little square footage in the van—82 square feet to be exact—we needed to take advantage of some of the precious area for storage, and procure some upper cabinets.

-Initially we looked at some outsourced options from R&B components.
-Although well-made and competitively priced in the $315-$475 range, their aluminum cabinets were too expensive to ship up the west coast at $110…each!
+Initially we looked at some outsourced options.
+Although well-made and competitively priced in the $315-$475 range, aluminum cabinets were too expensive to ship up the west coast at $110…each!
 Multiply that by the eight upper cabinets that we planned to install and the price tag immediately rocketed out of our budget.

 More importantly though, the aluminum construction design was cold and not in line with the warm utilitarian cozy aesthetic we were going for.
 So, as any self-respecting industrial-designer-do-it-yourselfer on a Sprinter van conversion build would do, we made something custom and non-standard…with a twist: We made a kit we could share with other DIY’ers in the same boat.